shenxianpeng/blog/source/daily/index.md

 title: Daily
 ---

-> Starting August 7, 2020, I would like to start recording some daily chores in English.
+> Starting August 7, 2020, I would like to start recording some small daily happiness in English.

 ---

+## 1/31/2024 - Grateful your recognitions

+I want to thank my boss and leader.
+Thank them for for their recognition and wanting me to move to the next level. ❤️

+_It was very nice to talk with you.
+I have an honor to work alongside such talented people like yourself!
+Your presentation was awesome! -- from Pavel_

+2023 is the busy year.
+In life, I'm the "daddy"; In work, I 'm stickler for "best practices", and after work, I'm a fan of "open source and writing".

+Onward and Upward.

 ## 12/02/2022 - I don't have time